 When you visit the Haematology Day Case Unit, please make sure you check in at reception before your treatment.

 The Haematology Ward is based on the 4th Floor of the Womens and Childrens Unit.
-This consists of a dedicated adolescent room, day room, relaxation room, 12 single ensuite rooms and two bays each with 4 beds.
+This consists of a dedicated adolescent room, day room, relaxation room, 12 single ensuite rooms and two bays each with four beds.
 Side rooms are used for patients who are at high risk of infection.
 All rooms include a television and wifi.

 To respect patients’ privacy, dignity, religious and personal beliefs, the ward provides same sex accommodation.
 Therefore, patients will stay in bays with others of the same sex or in a single room, depending on the circumstances.